Krysiek/CuteDancer/README.md

 <details>
 <summary>Advanced settings</summary>

+- `Name` - you can create multiple builds by changing its name (e.g. one for PC and one for Quest version).
 - `Parameter name` - name of the parameter used for the dances.
 Change it if you have problem with non working animations, stuck (e.g. GoGo Loco).
 - `Parameter start value` - indicates the start
-- `Output directory` - you can create multiple builds by changing this directory (e.g. one for PC and one for Quest version).

 </details>